 For more information, see our page on Preference Defense Litigation: http://www.tobialaw.com/delaware-preference-defense-lawyer.html

-If you conducted business with any of the Fred's, Inc. Debtors and especially if you have received a complaint or a demand letter, or if a complaint has been filed against you or your business even if not served yet, email us at firstname.lastname@example.org or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule a free initial consultation.
+If you conducted business with any of the Fred's, Inc. Debtors and especially if you have received a complaint or a demand letter, or if a complaint has been filed against you or your business even if not served yet, email us at firstname.lastname@example.org or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule an initial consultation.
 We can discuss the situation and share with you our initial observations at no charge.